-And a subset of Aδ nerve fibers - also known as mechanonociceptor (AM) fibers - that respond to noxious mechanical and thermal stimuli, have end-organs that are as yet are poorly understood.
+And a subset of Aδ nerve fibers - known as A-fiber mechano-nociceptor (AM) fibers - that respond to noxious mechanical and thermal stimuli, have end-organs that are as yet are poorly understood.

 “Currently, we understand the detailed classification of mechanoreceptive cells and the response characteristics of associated sensory neurons.
 One of the next major questions is how somatosensory information is integrated and utilized in the spinal cord and the central nervous system for feeding, rearing, avoiding or emotionally bonding with others.”